madhu-sagar/twitter-toplinks/README.md

 *  Install all the dependencies npm install

 *  For developing on local dev environment we need mongodb server with us.
-See here for detailed tutorial(https://phoenixnap.com/kb/docker-mongodb)
+See here for detailed tutorial with apt(ubuntu) as mentioned here (https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-18-04)

-* So fetch a mongodb container and run it(assuming we have root privileges on local machine). sudo apt install docker sudo docker pull mongo sudo mkdir -p /mongodata sudo docker run -it -v mongodata:/data/db --name mongodb -d mongo
+sudo apt install mongodb

 * Now run the build on the local environment npm run build-dev